Does your cooked rice look crunchy?

 The main reason why your rice turns crunchy is the less water used for the steaming or boiling process.

 It doesn’t matter what technique you use for the rice cooking process; it will turn crunchy if you don’t add enough water to the pot.

 And if you use significantly less water, it might even get burnt while cooking.

 So, you will have to be careful while preparing the rice at home.

-Apart from the water problem, there are a couple of more things where you could wrong.
+Apart from the water problem, there are a couple of more things that you could do wrong.

 In the next section, I have shared the tips to fix the crunchy rice issue.

-Do check out this section, and I’m sure you will be able to eliminate the issue entirely.
+Check out this section, and I’m sure you will be able to eliminate the issue.